Respirology journal covers

 • Interstitial Lung Disease

-6.2 Terms of Reference: The roles of the Scientific and Clinical Assemblies shall be to:
+6.2 Terms of Reference: The roles of the Scientific and Clinical Assemblies and Sections are to:

 • Produce clinical guidelines and position statements

-• Submit proposals for one or more sections of the Annual Congress
+• Submit proposals for one or more parts of the Annual Congress

 • Review abstracts in their fields submitted to the Congress